Shane Sutton

-Shane Edwin Sutton OBE (born 13 June 1957 in Moree, New South Wales) is an Australian-born former professional racing cyclist turned cycling coach, whose last position was as Technical Director for British Cycling.
+Shane Edwin Sutton OBE (born 13 June 1957 in Moree, New South Wales) is an Australian-born former professional racing cyclist and cycling coach.

 Racing career

 He rode under Phil Griffiths as a member of the first British-based professional team to enter the Tour de France in 1987 and went on to win the 1990 Milk Race.
 Sutton was also one of the four men to win gold in the team pursuit for Australia at the 1978 Commonwealth Games along with his brother, Gary Sutton.

 Coaching career

 After retiring Shane worked as a coach with Welsh Cycling, taking the team to a successful Manchester Commonwealth Games before joining the British Cycling set-up in 2002.
 He was also employed as head coach at Team Sky but scaled back his involvement to become a part-time performance adviser for the professional team in 2013.
 Following the departure of Dave Brailsford from his role as British Cycling's Performance Director in April 2014, Sutton was promoted from his previous position as head coach to the newly created role of Technical Director.

 Sutton resigned from British Cycling in 2016, after allegations of discrimination were made against him by Paralympic gold medalist Darren Kenny and cyclist Jessica Varnish.
-Sutton has consistently protested his innocence.
-An internal investigation by British Cycling upheld one of nine accusations of discriminatory language.
+An internal investigation by British Cycling upheld one of nine accusations of discriminatory language against Varnish.
 UK Sport, the UK national sport funding body, expressed serious concerns over British Cycling's handling of the investigation.

+During 2017 and 2018, Sutton was head coach for the national Chinese track cycling team.